brendanmcc02/masters-thesis/literature-review/literature-review.md

 * As opposed to physical conditions, like financial incentives or lighting conditions.

 ### [Edwin Locke's Range of Affect Theory](https://www.emexmag.com/range-of-affect-theory/)
-* Job satisfcation is the discrepancy between what a worker wants/values, and what they actually experience in the job itself
+* Job satisfaction is the discrepancy between what a worker wants/values, and what they actually experience in the job itself
 * He remarks that people value different things differently - **subjectivity**
     * for example, one person might really value autonomy, and that may deeply dissatisfy him in his factory job, whereas another person is indifferent to it
 * **This is quite important actually, because a RS should gauge what a person wants/values in a job to ensure future job satisfaction**